History of the

 The Bornplatz Synagogue was inaugurated on September 13th 1906.

-It was the first Hamburg synagogue to be built visibly and free-standing on a square.
-It was designed in neo-Romanesque style, combining Romanesque elements, such as the round arches, with Gothic ones — the rosettes or the tracery in the windows.
-A sign that this synagogue's architecture was created at the same time as the precursors of modernism is the simple, reduced exterior design of the massive walls with their smooth surfaces.
-At the time of the contrsuction, the combination of Romanesque and Gothic forms was seen as a typical “German style,” with which the Jewish community wanted to express its belongingness to the German nation and its claim of equal rights as citizens.
+It was the first synagogue in Hamburg to be built widely visibly and free-standing on a public square.
+It was designed in Neo-Romanesque style, combining Romanesque elements, such as the round arches, with Gothic ones - the rosettes or the tracery in the windows.
+A sign that this synagogue's architecture was created at the same time as the precursors of modernism, was the simple, reduced exterior design of the massive walls with their smooth surfaces.
+At the time of the contruction, the combination of Romanesque and Gothic forms was seen as a typical 'German style' of architecture.
+A clear symbol that the Jewish community of the time wanted to express its belongingness to the German nation and its claim of equal rights as citizens.

-The Bornplatz Synagogue was crowned by a powerful dome raised slightly upwards with a gilded Star of David.
+The Bornplatz Synagogue was crowned by a powerful dome raised slightly upwards, gilded with a Star of David.
 The brown-coloured dome was 39 meters high and visible from afar.

 Virtual tour